surajkum95/generator-node/generators/app/templates/README.md

 *******************************************************************
- Steps to install generator-node project in your system :- 1. clone your generator project from github in C:\Users\surajsk\AppData\Roaming\npm\node_modules.
+ Steps to install generator-node project in your system :- /*before following the below steps, check whether 'yo' is globally installed or not in C:\Users\surajsk\AppData\Roaming\npm\node_modules .
+If not Present , then first, install 'yo' by running
+ 'npm install yo -g'.*/
+1.
+clone your generator project from github in C:\Users\surajsk\AppData\Roaming\npm\node_modules.
 2.